Joel Pott: Athlete

 Pott and his band Athlete - formed in 2000 - released four studio albums.
 These are Vehicles and Animals in 2003, which was nominated for a Mercury Music Prize award, Tourist in 2005, which reached number one in the UK Album Charts in its first week and included the band's highest charting song "Wires" at number four, Beyond the Neighbourhood in 2007 and the latest, Black Swan, in 2009.

 Athlete have also released three EPs which are titled Athlete, The Outsiders EP and The Getaway.
 The band have also released two live albums which includes a live recording from the band's show at Union Chapel performing their main hits stripped back to acoustic and more mellow titled Live at Union Chapel.
 The band's other live release was a ten-year anniversary live version of their debut album Vehicles and Animals Live recorded during a tour across the country.

 The band continued to play occasional dates and small festivals.
 Pott has more recently been working with artists including George Ezra and London Grammar in writing songs.
 Athlete have stated that at this moment they do not intend to create a new album, but have not ruled it out in the future.

 Personal life

 Pott married in 2000.
 From the relationship he has three children including a daughter called Myla and a son named Ethan.
-Although now healthy, she was born prematurely and is the subject of the Athlete song "Wires".
+Although now healthy, Myla was born prematurely and is the subject of the Athlete song "Wires".
 Pott also wrote "Black Swan Song" after his grandfather, who fought in World War II and died in 2005.